 What information do I need before calling Georgia 811?

-You’ll need the following information handy when you contact us or download this field form:
+You’ll need the following information handy when you call Georgia 811.

 • Name, area code, phone number, address, city, county and nearest cross streets.